bachya/Sifttter-Redux/README.md

 Some functionality I would like to tackle for future releases:

 * Interactive cron job installer
-* "Catch Up" mode (if, for some reason, multiple days worth of items pile up, process them)
+* Verbose mode
+* Automatic gem bundling

 ## Bugs and Feature Requests